Panama Papers and North America: Canada

-Canadian prime minister Justin Trudeau has denied any involvement in the affair, saying he had "entirely and completely been transparent about mine and my family's finances.
+Former Canadian prime minister Justin Trudeau has denied any involvement in the affair, saying he had "entirely and completely been transparent about mine and my family's finances.
 That is something I learned early on that Canadians expect from their leaders."
 Canada Revenue Agency said in a statement that its current tax evasion audits include "some Canadian clients associated with law firm Mossack Fonseca," and added that it would "communicate" with its treaty partners to obtain any further information that may not currently be in its possession."
 The CRA has tax treaties with 92 different countries and 22 Tax Information Exchange Agreements.
 The CRA has begun or completed 116 audits and 234 more are planned.
 These investigations are expected to recoup at least $11 million in taxes and fines.
 Fewer than 10 related criminal investigations are in progress.

 The Royal Bank of Canada (RBC) denied any wrongdoing associated with the 370+ clients it had referred to Mossack Fonseca over the years."We have an extensive due diligence process...
 RBC works within the legal and regulatory framework of every country in which we operate," said a bank spokesman.
 CEO David McKay said the bank will review the four decades of documentation for any problems.
 CEO Bill Downe of the Bank of Montreal said "Canadian banks have 'dramatically' beefed up anti-money laundering control over the last seven to 10 years," and added that any link between Canadian businesses and the Panama Papers companies would have originated a long time ago, before Canadian banks took action to stop money laundering.

 Some individuals did surface in the leaked documents, according to ICIJ partner in the investigation Toronto Star.